EGhost98/Speer_Notes/README.md

 ### Why Python Standard Unittest Library?

 The Python standard `unittest` library serves as the primary testing framework for this project.
 Its simplicity and extensibility make it well-suited for crafting unit tests tailored to the project's Django applications.
-By leveraging the standard `unittest` library, the project ensures compatibility and maintainability of the test suite, supporting robust and reliable testing for all API endpoints.

 ### Additional Testing with Postman

 Postman was employed for API testing during the development process.
 This tool provides a user-friendly interface for testing API endpoints, allowing for comprehensive validation of the API's functionality, data handling, and error responses.

 # API Documentation

+## Swagger UI

+- **URL:** `/swagger/`
+- **Description:** Interactive API documentation using Swagger UI.

 ## Authentication Endpoints